Centroida/SwiftImageCarousel/README.md

 ```

-If the CocoaPods https link does not work (it happens sometimes), try the more direct one ```https://github.com/Centroida/SwiftImageCarousel.git```
+If the CocoaPods https link does not work (it happens sometimes), try directly with the actual repo link ```https://github.com/Centroida/SwiftImageCarousel.git```

 ### Alternatively: